trshimpi/DesignPatterns/ObserverPattern.md

 ---

 This pattern is commonly used in real-world applications where **event-driven programming** is needed.
-Let me know if you need more details or examples! 🚀